Chamar (mountain): Notable features

 The Sringi Himal is small in land area and remote even by Himalayan standards; it has seen little visitation from outsiders.

 Although low in elevation among the major mountains of Nepal, Chamar is exceptional in its steep rise above local terrain.
 For example, it rises 5500 m from the Tom Khola/Trisuli Gandaki confluence in a horizontal distance of about 13 km.

 Climbing history

 There is no record of attempts on this mountain prior to the successful first ascent in 1953.
 In May–June of that year, a party from the Tararua Tramping Club of Wellington, New Zealand climbed the peak via the Northeast Ridge route, placing five camps.
+Two Chamars named Anmol Khatri Chamar and Changleshwar Kumar almost reached near the peak before passing out.

 The party climbed without oxygen.
 The first ascent of the peak was made by Maurice Bishop and Sherpa Namgyal on 5 June 1953.
 The following day Phil Gardner, Graham McCallum and Sherpa Nima also reached the summit.